-The NCM, Inc. 2007 Equity Incentive Plan, as amended (the "Equity Incentive Plan"), reserves 12,876,000 shares of common stock available for issuance or delivery under the Equity Incentive Plan of which 4,371,729 remain available for future grants as of December 26, 2013.
+The NCM, Inc. 2007 Equity Incentive Plan, as amended (the "Equity Incentive Plan"), reserves 12,974,589 shares of common stock available for issuance or delivery under the Equity Incentive Plan of which 4,126,037 remain available for future grants as of January 1, 2015.
 The types of awards that may be granted under the Equity Incentive Plan include stock options, stock appreciation rights, restricted stock, restricted stock units or other stock based awards.
 Stock options awarded under the Equity Incentive Plan are granted with an exercise price equal to the closing market price of NCM, Inc. common stock on the date the Company's board of directors approves the grant.
 Upon vesting of the restricted stock awards or exercise of options, NCM LLC will issue common membership units to the Company equal to the number of shares of the Company's common stock represented by such awards.
 Options and restricted stock vest annually over a three or five-year period and options have either 10-year or 15-year contractual terms.
 A forfeiture rate of 5% was estimated to reflect the potential separation of employees.
 Certain option and share awards provide for accelerated vesting if there is a change in control, as defined in the Equity Incentive Plan.
 In addition, certain restricted stock awards include performance vesting conditions, which permit vesting to the extent that the Company achieves specified non-GAAP targets at the end of the measurement period.
 The length of the measurement period is two to three years.
 Restricted stock units granted to non-employee directors vest after approximately one year.

-Compensation Cost-The Company recognized \$5.9 million, \$9.0 million and \$11.8 million for the years ended December 26, 2013, December 27, 2012 and December 29, 2011, respectively, of share-based compensation expense and \$0.1 million, \$0.2 million and \$0.2 million was capitalized during the years ended December 26, 2013, December 27, 2012 and December 29, 2011, respectively.
-No compensation expense was recorded for the 2011 non-vested restricted stock grants subject to performance conditions as the grants are not expected to vest due to the projected underperformance against the specified non-GAAP targets as of December 26, 2013.
-The income tax benefit recognized in the income statement for share-based compensation was approximately \$1.0 million, \$2.6 million, and \$3.2 million for the years ended December 26, 2013, unrecognized compensation cost related to unvested options was approximately \$1.0 million, which will be recognized over a weighted average remaining period of 1.0 years.
-As of December 26, 2013, unrecognized compensation cost related to restricted stock units was approximately \$7.2 million, which will be recognized over a weighted average remaining period of 2.1 years.
+Compensation Cost-The Company recognized \$7.7 million, \$5.9 million and \$9.0 million for the years ended January 1, 2015, December 26, 2013 and December 27, 2012, respectively, of share-based compensation expense and \$0.1 million, \$0.1 million and \$0.2 million was capitalized during the years ended January 1, 2015, December 26, 2013 and December 27, 2012, respectively.
+No compensation expense was recorded for the 2012 non-vested restricted stock grants subject to performance conditions as the grants were not expected to vest due to the projected underperformance against the specified non-GAAP targets as of January 1, 2015.
+The income tax benefit recognized in the income statement for share-based compensation was approximately \$1.4 million, \$1.0 million, and \$2.6 million for the years ended January 1, 2015, December 26, 2013 and December 27, 2012, respectively.
+As of January 1, 2015, unrecognized compensation cost related to unvested options was approximately \$0.1 million, which will be recognized over a weighted average remaining period of 0.5 years.
+As of January 1, 2015, unrecognized compensation cost related to restricted stock and restricted stock units was approximately \$12.5 million, which will be recognized over a weighted average remaining period of 1.9 years.

-Stock Options-A summary of option award activity under the Equity Incentive Plan as of December 26, 2013, and changes during the year then ended are presented below:
+Stock Options-A summary of option award activity under the Equity Incentive Plan as of January 1, 2015, and changes during the year then ended are presented below: